deusExMac/TwitterSearch/README.md

 # Acknowledgements

-The code developed in this repository was based on the source code presented in the following article: https://towardsdatascience.com/an-extensive-guide-to-collecting-tweets-from-twitter-api-v2-for-academic-research-using-python-3-518fcb71df2a
+The code developed in this project was based on the source code presented in the following article: https://towardsdatascience.com/an-extensive-guide-to-collecting-tweets-from-twitter-api-v2-for-academic-research-using-python-3-518fcb71df2a